 River Trail Nature Center tells the story of native plants and animals that remain in the urban environment.
 Here you can hike the self guiding trails and see the fall foliage while walking through the sugar maple woods.
 Kids can learn about past and present in the exhibit building, and visit some native animals.

 1000 Lake Cook Road, Glencoe

 Here you can bring your kids for an easy hike around the lake, and discovery a variety of plants and flowers.
 Families can check out a Discovery Backpack and find tools for identifying the plants and animals found in the Gardens.
-A smartphone app offers an interactive map, tour guide and walking tours for kids.

-and Botanic Gardens
+Nature Center and Botanic Gardens

 7402 W. Lake Katherine Drive, Palos Heights

 This 85-acre park includes woodlands, prairie, wetlands, and a 10-acre lake.
 Walk the 3.2 mile Lake Katherine Trail and take in the foliage along with native birds and wildlife, and then examine plants and flowers in the gardens.

 Heller Nature Center is a 97-acre preserve with oak-hickory forests, tall grass prairie, oak savanna and natural wetlands.
 Kids can hike three miles of marked trails that offer close contact with nature, and families can learn more about these habitats in the Interpretive Center.

 Emily Oaks Nature Center offers thirteen-acres filled with native wildflowers, native grasses, a 3-acre pond and hiking trails.
 Kids will likely catch glimpses of wildlife that may include herons, coyotes, flying squirrels, red foxes and Cooper's hawks.